Friedrich Benjamin von Lütke: Biography

 In 1835, Lütke was appointed by Tsar Nicholas I of Russia as tutor of his second son, Grand Duke Constantine Nicholaievich of Russia.
 Lütke was the first one to come up with the idea of a recording tide measurer (1839).
 They were built and installed along the coastlines of the Arctic Ocean and the Pacific Ocean in 1841.
 Lütke was one of the organizers of the Russian Geographical Society and its president in 1845–1850 and 1857–1872.
 He was appointed Chairman of the Naval Scientific Committee in 1846.
 Lütke was a commander-in-chief and a military governor of the ports of Reval (today's Tallinn) and later Kronstadt in 1850–1857.
 In 1855, Litke became a member of the Russian State Council (Государственный совет in Russian; a legislative entity that predated the Duma, which came into existence only in 1906).

 In 1873, the Russian Geographical Society introduced the Lütke gold medal.
 A cape, peninsula, mountain and bay in Novaya Zemlya, as well as a group of islands in Franz Josef Land, Baydaratskaya Bay, and the Nordenskiöld Archipelago and a strait between Kamchatka and Karaginsky Island, as well as two Russian icebreakers were named after him.

 Nereocystis luetkeana was named after him by Mertens (first as Fucus luetkeanus) and then described by Postels and Ruprecht.

+Ships named after Lütke include 1909-built icebreaker, 1970-built icebreaker, and 2017-built Yamalmax LNG carrier.